New-College-MCR/mcr-website/content/college/communication.md

 There is a second list, newmcr-l@maillist.ox.ac.uk [New-MCR-Social] which is maintained by the MCR student committee, and you should contact the secretary if you are having problems receiving these emails.

-__How to join:__ Send an email to [ympa@maillist.ox.ac.uk](mailto:sympa@maillist.ox.ac.uk)
+__How to join:__ Send an email to [sympa@maillist.ox.ac.uk](mailto:sympa@maillist.ox.ac.uk)

-In the subject line of your message, type in: subscribe newmcr-l Firstname Name (indicate your own first name and name).
+In the subject line of your message, type in: _subscribe newmcr-l Firstname Name_ (indicate your own first name and name).
 You can leave the message body blank.
 For more information about the Oxford mailing list system (which a number of societies and departments use as well) see https://web.maillist.ox.ac.uk/ox/help/user